mabouzeid04/cse15l-lab-reports/LabReport5.md

 I have picked Lab report 3 as my favorite and have chosen to go back and explore a different command and command-line options for that command.

 I have chosen the `find` command for this task.
+Many of the optional commands that go along with find work together to bring about specific functions.
+Here, I will explore four different options that may overlap.
+Additionally, for some of the outputs, I haven't included the full output because it was pages long therefore I just added the first few lines.

 Option 1: `-type` This option is used to search for files based on their type.
 [Source](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/)